Gratiot's Grove (Wisconsin)

 Gratiot's Grove was a mining settlement and later, a frontier fort, during the Black Hawk War, in Michigan Territory (later Lafayette County, Wisconsin).

 History

 In 1824, Henry Gratiot settled in the area with his brother and set up a mining and smelting operation.
 Later during the Black Hawk War, the settlement became Fort Gratiot.
-Today the Gratiot House still survives in what had been Gratiot's Grove.
+Today the Gratiot House and the Berry Tavern still survives in what had been Gratiot's Grove.